CitizenFoffie/ob-framework/README.md

 # How do I use this?
 Go to the Examples folder for more information.

+To change FFlags, go to Framework -> Global -> ReplicatedStorage -> OB_Services -> GlobalSettings.
+You'll see them there.
+Same process with admins, but you have to scroll down.
+There are other settings, too.

 I'm not deleting this repo, cope harder.